The Small Business Guide to Creating a Perfect Logo

 Personal branding guru William Arruda writes in his article Why Consistency is the Key to Successful Branding,

 Brands are built through the consistent delivery of the brand promise through all stakeholder touch points.
 It is the consistent, desired experience that builds trust and trust is the foundation for loyalty and promotion.

-When Tropicana changed their beloved logo in 2009, their sales dropped by 20%.
-They returned to their original logo in less than two months.
+When Tropicana changed its beloved logo in 2009, its sales dropped by 20%.
+It returned to its original logo in less than two months.

-And, remember that instant recognizability isn’t purely a result of effective design.
+And remember that instant recognizability isn’t purely a result of effective design.
 It also relies on the associations your marketing team builds between your business and your logo.
-Your customers need time to absorb that message and get to know your logo and your brand.
+Your customers need time to absorb that message and learn your logo and brand.